Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Add-AzTrafficManagerEndpointConfig.md

 ### -TrafficManagerProfile
 Specifies a local **TrafficManagerProfile** object.
 This cmdlet modifies this local object.
-To obtain a **TrafficManagerProfile** object, use the Get-AzureRmTrafficManagerProfile cmdlet.
+To obtain a **TrafficManagerProfile** object, use the Get-AzTrafficManagerProfile cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.TrafficManager.Models.TrafficManagerProfile